UPCOMING TOUR DATES FOR GAMES TO PLAY WITH YOUR DOCTOR

 Dr Phil Hammond

-NEW Phil is being revalidated by the GMC in September 2013.
+Phil was revalidated by the GMC in September 2013.
 Below is the feedback from his colleagues and patients, and real time feedback from my patient(s) is here.

 DR PHIL HAMMOND.
 GAMES TO PLAY WITH YOUR DOCTOR Press Release

 URGENT – The NHS needs you!

 Politicians lie to us.
 The NHS is for sale.
 As the great Professor Harry Keen put it: ‘They are holding the NHS under water until the bubbles stop rising’, and the staff are too stressed and fearful to stop the sleepwalk towards privatisation.
 Patients (that’s you, that is) are the only people left who can save the NHS.
 With a lot of humour and not too much ranting, Dr Phil will wake you up and show you how, through a series of games, you can do your bit to win the war.